 The GVLIP (a program of the Inter-Cultural Association of Greater Victoria or ICA) is a community coalition of newcomers, organizations, government agencies, institutions and businesses that focus on improving the inclusion of newcomers in Greater Victoria.

 Racism in Greater Victoria: A Community Report

-Last year, the GVLIP created a survey that asked residents in Greater Victoria about their experiences of racism in the region.
+In 2020, the GVLIP created a survey that asked residents in Greater Victoria about their experiences of racism in the region.
 The survey results were included in the 2021 publication ‘Racism In Greater Victoria: A Community Report’, revealed that 71% of racialized respondents say they have experienced racism in in the past five years.
 More than 50% of racialized respondents said they have experienced racism in the workplace.
 For example: 31% said they’d missed job opportunities because of their race and had been excluded from networks, 25% reported that they’d missed promotions because of their race, and 16% said that they experienced unnecessary monitoring at the workplace.

 Despite these statistics, less than 5% of racialized respondents felt comfortable speaking about those experiences with colleagues and managers at their workplace.
 People feared that speaking up might lead to repercussions such as being shunned or losing their job.
 Some thought that speaking up would not make a difference to their workplace culture anyway, because they would not be listened to.
 In addition, many racialized respondents said they felt tired of carrying the burden of creating these changes by themselves.

 In light of the survey report, the Anti-Racism At Work campaign was created to specifically call on white individuals at all levels in the workplace to listen, learn, and become actively and effectively anti-racist.